HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 <!-- ![](images/max_depth_1.png) -->
 ![](images/effect_depth.png)

 4. `min_samples_split`: min_samples_split represents the minimum number of samples required to split an internal node.
 Higher indicates underfitting case.
-When we increase this parameter, each tree in the forest becomes more constrained as it has to consider more samples at each node.
+When we increase this parameter, each tree in the forest becomes more constrained as it has to consider more samples at each node [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest].

 ![](images/min_sample_split.png)

 We can clearly see that when we require all of the samples at each node, the model cannot learn enough about the data.
 This is an underfitting case.

 5. `min_samples_leaf`: min_samples_leaf is the minimum number of samples required to be at a **leaf node**.
-Increasing this value can cause underfitting.
+Increasing this value can cause underfitting [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest].

 ![](images/min_sample_leaf.png)

 6. `max_features`: max_features represents the number of features to consider when looking for the best split.
-Higher max_features indicates an overfitting case.
+Higher max_features indicates an overfitting case [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest].

 ![](images/max_features.png)